Ryan Kalt: Early Warning Report and News Release Regarding Securities of Dixie Gold Inc.

 This press release is issued pursuant to Multilateral Instrument 62-104 - Take-Over Bids and Issuer Bids and National Instrument 62-103 - The Early Warning System and Related Take-Over Bid and Insider Reporting Issues.

-The Divested Securities trigger an Early Warning Report (Form 62-103F1) posted to SEDAR+ (referenced hereby) and this press release.
+The Divested Shares trigger an Early Warning Report ("Form 62-103F1") posted to SEDAR+ (referenced hereby) and this press release.

+Prior to disposing of the Divested Shares, the Acquiror surrendered 625,000 stock options (1.93% diluted), held directly. to the Issuer without consideration (the "Option Surrender"), as detailed in the Form 62-103F1 and, elsewhere, the Issuer's news release on the surrender date (May 27, 2026).

+After the Option Surrender and selling the Divested Shares, the Acquiror holds no common shares or stock options.
+The Acquiror presently holds 6,000,000 share warrants, a 15.90% diluted position, if fully exercised against the Issuer's 31,737,188 common shares.

-The Divested Securities (representing approximately 3.93% of the Issuer's common shares based on the Issuer reporting 31,737,188 shares outstanding) were sold for an average share price of $0.03 (aggregate gross proceeds of approximately $37,425).
+The Divested Shares represent 3.29% of the Issuer's common shares based on the Issuer reporting 31,737,188 shares outstanding and were sold for an aggregate average share price of approximately $0.0306 (aggregate gross proceeds of approximately $31,923).

-The Acquiror may sell securities of the Issuer either on the open market or through private dispositions in the future or may acquire securities of the Issuer either on the open market or through private acquisitions in the future depending upon market conditions, the Acquiror's investment objectives and/or other relevant factors.
-Other than the foregoing or as publicly filed, the Acquiror does not have plans or any future intentions which relate to or would result in any of the other foregoing matters.
+The Acquiror may sell additional securities of the Issuer through private sale or acquire securities of the Issuer either on the open market or through private acquisitions in the future depending on market conditions, the Acquiror's investment objectives and/or other relevant factors.
+Other than the foregoing, the Acquiror does not have plans or any future intentions which relate to or would result in any of the other foregoing matters.

 "Ryan Kalt"